Regents' Professor and Professor of Operations Management;

-Cheryl Gaimon is a Regents' Professor who specializes in the area of operations management.
-She initiated establishment of the Operations Management (OM) Program and served as the OM Area Coordinator for seven years.
+Cheryl Gaimon holds the Esther and Edward Brown Chair and specializes in the area of operations management (OM).
+She initiated establishment of the OM Program and served as first the OM Area Coordinator for seven years.
 She was a core participant in the development of the interdisciplinary Management of Technology (MOT) Certificate Program and currently serves as that program's director.
 She has taught courses at the undergraduate, masters, and PhD levels as well as in executive programs.
-She has developed and taught courses including the core course in Operations Management and courses on Service Operations and Management of Technology.

-Professor Gaimon is a Fellow of the Production and Operations Management Society (POMS).
-She served as the President of POMS in 2008-2009.
-She was the founding co-President of the POMS College on Product Innovation and Technology Management and is a Fellow of that college.
-Professor Gaimon received the Distinguished Service Award for the Technology Management Section (TMS) of INFORMS in 2009.
-Professor Gaimon was the 2007 Distinguished Speaker for the TMS of INFORMS.
+Professor Gaimon received the Brady Family Award for Faculty Research Excellence from the Scheller College in 2014.
+Additionally, she has been actively involved in the Production and Operations Management Society (POMS).
+Professor Gaimon received the Sushil K. Gupta POMS Distinguished Service Award in 2014, became a POMS fellow in 2009, served as the POMS President in 2008-2009, and was the founding co-President of the POMS College on Product Innovation and Technology Management.
+Professor Gaimon received the Distinguished Service Award for the Technology Management Section (TMS) of INFORMS in 2009 and was their Distinguished Speaker in 2007.
+The Board of Regents of the State of Georgia made Professor Gaimon a Regents' Professor in 2005.
 She is the recipient of "The 1999 Georgia Tech Research Award" for doctoral student development.

-Professor Gaimon is the Management of Technology Department Editor for Production and Operations Management.
-Formerly she was Associate Editor for Management Science, Senior Editor of Manufacturing and Service Operations Management, Department Editor of IIE (Institute of Industrial Engineers) Transactions, Department Editor of IEEE Transactions on Engineering Management, and Associate Editor for Decision Sciences.
+Professor Gaimon is the Management of Technology Department Editor for Production and Operations Management and Associate Editor for Management Science, Formerly, she served as a Senior Editor of Manufacturing and Service Operations Management, Department Editor of IIE (Institute of Industrial Engineers) Transactions, and Department Editor of IEEE Transactions on Engineering Management.